-• Have the right to work in England, meet Education and Skills Funding Agency residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved.

-- Have GCSE Grade 4 (or C) or above in Mathematics, or an equivalent qualification.
+- Have the right to work in England, meet Department for Education (DfE) residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved. - Have GCSE Grade 4 (or C) or above in Mathematics, or an equivalent qualification.
 For further information on equivalent qualifications please contact admissions@ucem.ac.uk.
-Applicants for the apprenticeship programme that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship. - Meet all of the funding eligibility requirements contained in the ESFA funding rules.